0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **Who may serialize an "untraceable firearm" or "unfinished frame or receiver"?**

+Section 6 of the bill authorizes federally licensed dealers, importers, or manufacturers to provide serialization services.

+**I am a federally licensed collector (FFL 03), can I provide serialization services?**

-Section 6 of the bill authorizes any federally licensed dealer or other federal licensee authorized to provide marking services to provide serialization services.
+No. The bill only authorizes dealers or "other federal licensees authorized to provide marking services for firearms" to provide serialization services.
+Under federal regulation, collectors are not authorized to provide marking services.

 **Can I serialize my "untraceable firearm" or "unfinished frame or receiver" myself?**